smikulsk/streets_and_houses/docs/README.md

 ## About

 **Streets'n'Houses** is a new version of the classic game [Dots and Boxes](https://en.wikipedia.org/wiki/Dots_and_boxes).
-Players take turns turning paths into streets, aiming to complete squares and build a houses.
+Players take turns turning paths into streets, aiming to complete squares and build houses.
 The player with more built houses wins.

 Online version available at: https://smikulsk.github.io/streets_and_houses/